Strengthened second law for multi-dimensional systems coupled to multiple thermodynamic reservoirs: Introduction

-The new lower bound given by my main result is not always stronger than the conventional Landauer bound.
-However, for any set of constraints on the rate matrix, there is an initial distribution $p(x(0))$ and conditional distribution $p\left(x(t_f) \, | \, x(0)\right)$ such that \textit{any} rate matrix that obeys those constraints and implements that conditional distribution will result in a non-negative lower bound on the EP, i.e., a lower bound at least as strong as the conventional Landauer bound.
-Indeed, for some sets of rate matrix constraints, the new EP bound is stronger than the conventional Landauer bound {no matter what} $p(x(0))$ and $p\left(x(t_f) \, | \, x(0)\right)$ are (so long as that conditional distribution is consistent with the constraints on the rate matrix).
+In this paper I consider how a set of dependency constraints on an evolving system affect its thermodynamics.
+My main result shows how such a set of dependency constraints can strengthen \cref{eq:2a}, by adding an expression to its RHS.
+This expression involves only those dependency constraints and the starting and ending distribution of the system.
+As a caveat, this new lower bound on EP is not always positive, i.e., it is not always stronger than the conventional second law, \cref{eq:2a}.
+However, I show below that for any set of dependency constraints, there is a conditional distribution $p\left(x(t_f) \, | \, x(t_i)\right)$ that can be implemented by a rate matrix obeying those constraints, together with an initial distribution $p(x(t_i))$, such that \textit{every} rate matrix that implements that conditional distribution must result in a non-negative EP when applied to that initial distribution.
+Indeed, for some sets of dependency constraints, this new EP bound is stronger than the conventional second law {no matter what} $p(x(t_i))$ and $p\left(x(t_f) \, | \, x(t_i)\right)$ are (so long as $p\left(x(t_f) \, | \, x(t_i)\right)$ is consistent with the dependency constraints).